FreederTeam/Freeder/README.md

 It is currently a WIP, more information will come soon.
 In the mean time, it may be only interesting for devs.

-_Note :_ There are some TODOs in the files.
+_Note:_ There are some TODOs in the files.
 If you are a developper and want to give a hand, this is what you should look for :)

+**Important**: From time to time, when you `git pull` the repo, your Freeder install might not work anymore (blank screen in most cases, or database related errors).
+As we are currently in heavy WIP, we might change the database structure from time to time, and not implement backward compatibility.
+In such cases, please refer to the commit log for more infos, or reinstall Freeder if you don't want to bother.

 Installation
 ------------